-If conservative treatments have failed to restore your joint’s functionality or to eliminate debilitating pain – such as if you’ve tried steroid injections and PRP (platelet-rich plasma) therapy – your orthopedist may recommend arthroplasty.
+If conservative treatments have failed to restore your joint’s functionality or to eliminate debilitating pain – such as if you’ve tried steroid injections – your orthopedist may recommend arthroplasty.
 This is more commonly called joint replacement surgery or joint reconstruction surgery.

 Joint replacement surgery is used to treat arthritis, trauma, overuse injuries, and connective tissue disorders in a joint.
 During this operation, your damaged joint is replaced with an artificial joint using medical-grade prosthetic materials, and your new joint should work just about as well as your original joint used to work.